 - Particles (e.g. rust, sediment: 99.99% removed): tap water in particular picks up sediments from your pipes and taps: it’s important to stop these nasties from entering your system.
 The 2000 System will filter right at the last moment so the water you’re drinking is as fresh as can be.

 - Chlorine (100% removed): used to treat your water.
 Some of the most serious side effects of chlorine treatment come from the contact between chlorine and organic matter in water forming Trihalomethanes e.g. chloroform.
-THMs increase the production of free radicals in the body and are highly carcinogenic.
+THMs increase the production of Free radicals are molecules produced when the body breaks down food or by environmental exposure to things like cigarette smoke, pollution and radiation.
+Free radicals… in the body and are highly carcinogenic.
 They have been linked to various types of cancer, kidney and liver damage, immune system dysfunction, disorders of the nervous system and birth defects;

 - Heavy metals (including lead, aluminium, mercury: 92-99% removed): entering the water though industrialisation, urban run-off and even household activities such as painting, heavy metals can be toxic and lead to autoimmunity.
 Potentially leading to diseases such as rheumatoid arthritis; liver and kidney damage; blood, circulatory system, and nervous system disorders.
 17 of the 50 ‘heavy metals’ are considered highly toxic and relatively accessible;

 - And more: for example, pesticides, herbicides, phenols, solvents, xenoestrogens, hydrocarbons, fluoranthene, fluoride, nitrates.
 We are also able to target specific contaminants such as arsenic;